Fresh Fun Flavor

 Bowl of homemade vegan granola with plant milk in the background.

-Whether you sprinkle it on your favorite plant based yogurt, toss it in your kid's lunchbox, or eat it straight from the container while hiding in the pantry (also the best place to sneak cookies), this recipe is a winner!
-Read on to join me (and my kiddo) in the kitchen to see how easy it is to throw this together.
+Whether you toss it on your favorite vegan yogurt, add some plant milk and give the kiddos breakfast, or eat it straight from the container while hiding in the pantry (also the best place to sneak cookies), this recipe is a winner!
+Join me (and my kiddo) in the kitchen to see how quick and easy it is to throw this together.
 We’re making a delicious mess today!

 Jump to: